-Chicago Bulls Take Mo Bamba In ‘NBC Sports Chicago’s’ Post-Lottery Mock Draft
+Chicago Bulls Take Mo Bamba In ‘NBC Sports Chicago’s Post-Lottery Mock Draft

 Fans and NBA observers alike are upset that the Bulls did not put themselves in position to have better odds of getting a higher draft pick.
 Thankfully for the Bulls, this is one of the deeper draft classes in quite some time.

-The Bulls will have to rely heavy on their scouting department when they evaluate draft prospects.
+The Bulls will have to rely heavily on their scouting department when they evaluate draft prospects.
 The Bulls hope that a couple of the teams picking before them pass up on someone with star potential.

 I like Mr. Wendell for the Bulls (if Mo Bamba isn’t around): https://t.co/jhN8PDtrnF